faiz7077/Opal-web/README.md

-# Opal: A Screen Recording and Collaboration Platform
+# Opal: A Screen Recording and Collaborative Platform